Nutrients: Definition, Examples, Meaning, Vitamins, Minerals, Macronutrients

 Carbohydrates and fats are the primary energy-providing macronutrients.
 Proteins can also be mobilized to provide energy when necessary.

-Proteins are involved in the building and repair of tissues; vitamins and minerals support growing and regenerating cells.
+Proteins are involved in the building and repair of tissues.
+Vitamins and minerals support the growth and regeneration of cells.

 Vitamins and minerals help regulate many of the activities happening within the body, such as immune functions, bone metabolism, and blood coagulation.
 Electrolytes such as sodium and potassium participate in fluid balance and nerve functions.